pranavvyawahare25/Next-Word-Predictor/README.md

 Navigate to the project directory: cd Next-Word-Predictor

+# Installation:
+o Clone this repository to your local machine.

 # Contributing
 Contributions to the project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests.